 Becky has always been attracted to water, but her curiosity about what lay beneath the waves became an obsession from a young age.
 She always knew documenting the underwater world is what she wanted to do.
-Becky is an Emmy Award winning underwater cameraman, photographer and technical diver whose work can be seen on major networks including National Geographic, Discovery Channel, and The Travel Channel.
+Becky is a 5 time Emmy-Award winning underwater cameraman, photographer and technical Diving Instructor whose work can be seen on major networks including National Geographic, Discovery Channel, and The Travel Channel.
 She specializes in bringing back video from challenging aquatic environments from filming in caves, under ice, shipwrecks to sharks.
-Becky has over 20 years of diving experience logging thousands of hours underwater allowing her to be comfortable in a variety of environments.
+Becky has over 23 years of diving experience logging thousands of hours underwater allowing her to be comfortable in a variety of environments.
 Filming underwater can be challenging and dangerous to divers with little experience in technical environments.
 Her decades of training and experience means she is comfortable, safe, and can work with a team to produce a stunning product.

 NBC TODAY SHOW / NBC NATIONAL : Underwater Cameraman “Underwater Live shots with 20+ Bull Sharks” Unique shoot doing multiple live hits in 6ft seas offshore in Florida covering Great White shark sightings.
 Several national packages aired as well.